 The summary screen listed everything without structure.
 We grouped it into clear sections and added an edit option so people could check their details before continuing.

 I built the design system from scratch.
-88 primitive color tokens across 8 scales, 22 semantic tokens that map to specific uses, and a component library tied to all of it.
-Everything references the token system, so changing a color in one place updates it everywhere.
+A token-based color system with primitives and semantic layers, plus a component library tied to all of it.
+Everything references the token system, so changing a value in one place updates it everywhere.

 Components follow atomic design.
 Small pieces (icons, text, stars) combine into molecules (rating bars, metric rows), which combine into full organisms (recipe cards, nav bars).
 Every component pulls its colors, spacing, and typography from the token system.